Skip to main content

 Make Sure Everyone Knows the Epinephrine Plan

-Studies suggest the two main issues schools need to address to help keep children safe are inadequate food allergy management plans and poor recognition and subsequent failure to treat allergic symptoms immediately with epinephrine.
+Studies suggest the two main issues schools need to address to help keep children safe are inadequate food allergy management plans and poor recognition and failure to treat allergic symptoms immediately with epinephrine.
 Make sure your child's epinephrine and written plans — such as the Food Allergy & Anaphylaxis Emergency Care Plan and a 504 Plan — are up-to-date and on file.
 This means asking where your child's epinephrine auto-injectors are stored, who has access to them, how easily they can be accessed in case of an emergency and that they are stored properly.

 Volunteer in the Community